durantaugust/durantaugust/README.md

 Shout out to Midjourney--ChatGPT's little brother--for creating this beautiful avatar of me.
 I described myself to the robot, and this is what it spit out.
 To try Midjourney for yourself, check out https://www.midjourney.com/home/ -- you'll have to download Discord.

-If you're bored and want to read some critical theory, check out this peer-reviewed article I published in 2020, a Lecture Notes on Computer Science essay predicting the ChatGPT trend: "Digital Humanities Scholarship: A Model for Reimagining Knowledge Work in the 21st Century."

 ---

 I thought of a joke to keep you entertained while you're waiting for the next deployment version of my website.
 The joke is: